ningw42/Iosevkata/README.md

 4. **An oval-dotted zero.** `PragmataPro`'s diamond shaped zero is too sharp for me.
 5. **A few decorations mimicking `mononoki`.** For 'B', 'D', 'P' and 'R'.

-# Sub Variants
+# Variants

-1. Iosevkata, vanilla.
+1. Iosevkata, vanilla Iosevka with the tweaks above.
 2. Iosevkata Nerd Font, [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts) glyphs are patched in the same way as the official "Nerd Font" variant, "a somehow monospaced variant, maybe".
 See [ryanoasis/nerd-fonts#1103](https://github.com/ryanoasis/nerd-fonts/discussions/1103).
 3. Iosevkata Nerd Font Mono, [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts) glyphs are patched in the same way as the official "Nerd Font Mono" variant, "a strictly monospaced variant".
 See [ryanoasis/nerd-fonts#1103](https://github.com/ryanoasis/nerd-fonts/discussions/1103).